-This training is a one-day course
+This training is a one-day online-blended* course – get in touch about live-online or live in-person delivery options.

-This training is also available as in-house (delivered remotely) sessions which can help with discussing sensitive topics.
+This training is also available as in-house sessions which can help with discussing sensitive topics.
 Costs are negotiable (but always give a discount on the individual delegate rates) and we can offer the tailoring of course material to specific requirements.

 What is VfM?

 The 3E model: does it apply to you?
 The 3E model of economy, efficiency and effectiveness is explained and explored in context.

 How to create a proportionate VfM approach by considering the fundamentals of why VfM is important and how its meaning and use vary.

 The classic VfM concepts of inputs, costs, outputs, outcomes and impacts are introduced.
 A table exercise and debrief to explore the importance of starting VfM work at the strategic level.